Emotional and Spiritual Aspects of Healing

 Conclusion

-While we primarily use nutritional methods to improve health, we certainly believe that emotional and spiritual factors are extremely important.
-We hope that this material has been helpful to you in addressing these areas.
+While I primarily use nutritional methods to improve health, I certainly believe that emotional and spiritual factors are extremely important.
+I hope that this material has been helpful to you in addressing these areas.